Laustrup/BandwichPersistence/README.md

 #### Runtime
 When the application is running, there is commands available:

+* ###### Inject
+  Runs the script located in Scriptorian's injections directory, which is meant to generate developer data.

 * ###### Restart
   Will simply restart the application from the beginning with the application startup.